storbukas/tips-and-tricks/cron_jobs/README.md

     */5 * * * * command_to_be_run_every_5_mins

 This cronjob will run every time the minute equal something divisible by 5, which gives us the result we want: every 5 minutes

+Another nifty trick is having a cron job running at a given interval, and also having one running just seconds after that.
+In this example a cron job will run every minute, and one every minute and 10 seconds.

+    * * * * * command_to_be_run
+    * * * * * sleep 10; other_command

+Other area of use is if you want something to be sent to a server, and then having the server run something to check if the file has arrived, you could instead of checking a minute later, have the cron job wait 10 seconds (assuming the file is sucessfully transfered within that time).